Guide to Washing Produce

 Whether you're buying organic or not, it's important to clean those fruits and veggies for your protection.

 In light of the annual "Dirty Dozen" list's recent release, many consumers are alarmed by just what might be lurking on the surface of our fruits and vegetables, and rightfully so.
-Produce can be contaminated by animals or harmful substances in the soil or water during production, poor hygiene practices by producers and distributors, and improper washing and storage techniques by consumers.
+According to the Food and Drug Administration, produce can be contaminated by animals or harmful substances in the soil or water during production, poor hygiene practices by producers and distributors, and improper washing and storage techniques by consumers.

-While buying organic is a great option to limit contamination, that doesn't mean we should avoid conventional produce-especially if that's the only way fresh produce fits into our budget.
+While buying organic is a great option to limit contamination for food safety, that doesn't mean we should avoid conventional produce from the grocery store–especially if that's the only way fresh produce fits into our budget.
 Either way, both conventional and organic produce are safe, nutritious options, and both could use some washing before consumption!
 With our tips for properly washing produce, you can feel good about enjoying clean, fresh food, regardless of how it's grown.

 Which Fruits and Vegetables Need to Be Washed?

 All of them!
+(With the exception of pre-cut and ready to eat veggies.)
 Whether or not you consume the peel of a fruit or veggie, dirt, bacteria and pesticide residues can be transferred when you cut through the skin.
 For example, a recent report by the FDA found almost 20 percent of the avocado peels sampled contained Listeria monocytogenes.
-While only a small fraction of the avocado flesh samples were contaminated, it's worth taking the time to wash all your produce just to be safe.
+While only a small fraction of the avocado flesh samples were contaminated, it's worth taking the time to wash all your produce to be safe.

 Bacteria can find its way onto your knife, cutting board or even the flesh of the fruit or vegetable if it hasn't been cleaned properly.
 And at the very least, washing a fruit or vegetable gets rid of any unwanted dirt left over from production–and who wants to eat a gritty apple?